ramakathare/LandmarkRemark/README.md

 > Total - 8.5 hours.

 # Known issues - Limitations
-- Feedback messages for a failed login or registration could be more elaborate - 'Notes is required' validation message shows up by default even before the input is touched in IE. An issue with text input not being pristine in IE 11.
+- Feedback messages for a failed login or registration could be more elaborate
+- 'Notes is required' validation message shows up by default even before the input is touched in IE. An issue with text input not being pristine in IE 11.
 - /ClientAPP/config/app-config.ts has the app and api endpoints to be configured manually.
+- The demo application if run on chrome, does not ask for your consent to detect location thus current location is not retreived.
+A chrome security feature if application is not run on https.

 # Screenshots
 Home